At Fairfield Park Lower School, we value Physical Education. WE ARE ATHLETES and FITNESS ENTHUSIASTS!

 The children participate in high quality PE lessons each week, covering two different units every half term.
 Lessons are taught by class teachers and employed Sports coaches, who have taken part in CPD training sessions, to ensure high quality teaching.

-As a school, we are committed to improving and maintaining the children’s fitness therefore each class completes a Daily Mile around the playground.
+As a school, we are committed to improving and maintaining the children’s fitness therefore each class completes the Active Mile around the playground.
 This has been a success and has promoted positive attitudes and increased stamina towards a heathy lifestyle and discussions around this.

 In addition to the PE lessons at Fairfield Park Lower, children can attend the varied range of extra-curricular activities.
 Sports Clubs are run before and after school allowing the children the opportunity to participate in a range of different sports.
 The clubs are open to all year groups and are very popular.